 An FTP mediation policy must be assigned to the NE before you can perform a backup.
-FTP mediation policies are created and assigned either using the NSP or a REST API.
-For information about configuring mediation policies using the NSP see "Procedures for device discovery" (p.
-28); for information about using a REST API see the Device Management tutorials on the Network Developer Portal.
+FTP mediation policies are created and assigned using a REST API; see the Device Management tutorials on the Network Developer Portal.

 An NDX file is required to perform a backup on nodes configured in classic or mixed mode.
 The backup operation fails if an NDX file with the same name as the configuration file defined in the bof file is not present in the same folder.